vLeov/php-chess/docs/player-lan-player.md

-`Chess\Player\LanPlayer` allows to play a movetext in long algebraic notation (LAN) returning a `Chess\Variant\Classical\Board` object as it is described in the following example.
-For further information you may want to check out the tests in [tests/unit/Player/LanPlayerTest.php](https://github.com/chesslablab/php-chess/blob/master/tests/unit/Player/LanPlayerTest.php).
+`Chess\Player\LanPlayer` allows to play a movetext in long algebraic notation (LAN) returning a chess board object as described in the following example.
+For further information you may want to check out these [tests](https://github.com/chesslablab/php-chess/blob/master/tests/unit/Player/LanPlayerTest.php).

 ---